Cornell-MAE-UG/fa25-portfolio-benjioko/_projects/2025-chainsaw-engine-fmd.md

 ---
 ***Group Members***: Reggie Harris, Ben Brown, Shayla Reid, Davis Adams

-For this project, my group members and I were tasked with taking apart a 2-stroke chainsaw engine and figure out the governing fluid mechanics behind the engine.
-We all had a good time taking it apart and thought the three main fluid mechanical devices were the carburetor, the piston assembly, and the rotor.
-In our video, we go through how a this engine uses the piston and cylinder assembly, a Venturi via the carburetor, and a magnetic rotor to startup the chainsaw.
+For this project, my group and I disassembled a two-stroke chainsaw engine to identify and analyze the governing fluid mechanics within the system.
+My primary contribution was hands-on dissection of the engine and identification of the key fluid mechanical components, along with developing a systems-level understanding of how these components interact during operation.
+I then relayed this systems perspective to my group, who expanded on the analysis of individual components.
+In our video, we explain how the engine uses the piston–cylinder assembly, a Venturi-based carburetor, and a magnetic rotor to start and sustain operation.

 {% include youtube.html id="Y2zX-fvSyLw" title="Chainsaw engine walkthrough" %}